Cyentia Cybersecurity Research Library

 OilRig Deploys "ALMA Communicator" – DNS Tunneling Trojan

 Unit 42 has been closely tracking the OilRig threat group since May 2016.
-One technique we’ve been tracking with this threat group is their use of the Clayslide delivery document as attachments to spear-phishing emails in attacks since May 2016. (more available)
+One technique we’ve been tracking with this threat group is their use of the Clayslide delivery document as attachments to spear-phishing emails in attacks since May 2016.
+In our April 2017 posting OilRig Actors Provide a Glimpse into Development and Testing Effortswe showed how we observed the OilRig threat group developing and refining these Clayside delivery documents.

 Added: November 15, 2018